bultas/js-transducer-prototype/README.md

 This simple method can help us with our "multi-data-structure" transformations

-In core of this method we save and manipulate data in Map format, so output will be always Map
+In core of this method we save state in Map data-structure, so default output will be Map

     function transduce(input, reduce, transformator) {